okc1/okc1.github.io/source/_posts/experience/2014-07-21-Clone-octopress-blog-from-a-different-computer.md

 __clone the source branch to the local octopress folder__

     using HTTPS
     git clone -b source https://github.com/okckd/okckd.github.io.git octopress

     or using SSH
     git clone -b source git@github.com:okckd/okckd.github.io.git octopress

 I would recommend using SSH over HTTPS, because __using HTTPS, you will need to type your username and password everytime you push__.

-To correct 'HTTPS' to 'SSH', follow [this instruction](http://stackoverflow.com/a/6565661):
+To change from 'HTTPS' to 'SSH', follow [this instruction](http://stackoverflow.com/a/6565661):

     git remote set-url origin git@github.com:username/repo.git